-Miriam Ruess, Roland Thomaschke, & Andrea Kiesel, Cognition, Action, and Sustainability Unit, Department of Psychology, Albert-Ludwigs-University of Freiburg.
+Miriam Ruess, Roland Thomaschke, and Andrea Kiesel, Cognition, Action, and Sustainability Unit, Department of Psychology, Albert-Ludwigs-University of Freiburg.

-The study was funded by Deutsche Forschungsgemeinschaft grant no. KI.1388/3-2.
+The study was funded by Deutsche Forschungsgemeinschaft Grant KI.1388/3-2.

-We thank M. B. Steinborn and two anonymous reviewers for very constructive comments on a previous version of this paper.
+We thank M. B. Steinborn for very constructive comments on a previous version of this paper.

-Raw data and material is available at https://osf.io/z93v8/
+Raw data and material are available at https://osf.io/z93v8/.